Shawn1993/cnn-text-classification-pytorch/README.md

 * Weights are represented by upsampling.
 * Only supports pre-trained word vectors from TorchText.
 * The random_state parameter probably only works with integers or None.
+* Training samples shorter than the maximum kernel size are ignored.
+* Test samples shorter than the maximum kernel size are classified as the most common class found during training.
 * Features my idiosyncratic coding style.

 ## To Do